Rottweiler Dogs

 • Cataracts

-Other issues include chronic snoring, which is more of an annoyance than anything else and obesity with age unless food is monitored.
+Other issues include chronic snoring, which is more of an annoyance than anything else.
+Obesity can be an issue with age unless food is monitored.

-Lifespan of the breed at between 8 and 12 years is on par with the majority of large dogs
+Lifespan of the breed with good care and veterinary oversight is between 8 and 12 years.
+This is on par with the majority of large dogs.

 Activity Level of the Breed?